CreateaFreeWebsite with Responsive Design Tutorials

 Were you successful?
 If you were, congratulations!!

-If you see code in your browser, you probably saved your page with a txt extension.
+If you see code in your browser you may have errors or you saved your page with a txt extension.

 Check the extension of your saved file.
 It should be .html